 Consequent to its great diet appeal, you should not be afraid to switch your fats over to coconut oil whenever possible.
 This will help keep your digestive system free of yeast overgrowth, and probably help you cut out a few pounds of fat every month.
 If you wish to supercharge your coconut oil treatment plan, try buying lauric acid and capric acid pills to take.
 Coconut oil is about 50% lauric acid, so perhaps getting capric acid supplements would be a more desirable course of action!

-12 Hour Yeast Infection PDF by Sarah Summer
+12 Hour Yeast Infection Cure by Sarah Summer

 So, how did Sarah come to create this remedy?
 She herself suffered from recurrent vaginal yeast infections; perhaps some of the worst women can go through.
 This situation, although somewhat uncommon, does plague many women.
 Like many in her situation, she routinely bought Candida killing products and found she was healed eventually; yet, after a time she would continually develop yet another vaginal yeast infection.